18F/development-guide/_pages/on-call.md

 sidenav: approach
 sticky_sidenav: true
 ---
-As 18F transforms into an organization that builds and supports products, some of these products may need 24/7 availability.
-18F is also an organization that occasionally gets called on to develop emergent, urgent web applications that need short-term 24/7 support.
+Different types of projects have unique on-call support needs.

-The needs of those two different scenarios are different.
-Regardless of the type of project, there are a number of things that could be considered at different stages of development that would allow both types of teams and products to be set up for on-call success.
+Regardless of the type of project, there are a number of things that could be considered at different stages of development that would allow any type of team and product to be set up for on-call success.

 ## Staffing/resourcing phase
 Resourcing is very important to the support success of a team.

-For short, emergent projects, staffing *at least one* extra engineer than estimated, without increasing scope will better allow:
+For short, emergent projects, staffing *at least one* more engineer than estimated, without increasing scope will better allow:
  - opportunities for engineers to pair,
  - higher quality code review, and
- - dedicated time to creating comprehensive documentation.
+ - dedicated time for creating comprehensive documentation.

 Staffing an engineering role that has ownership over documentation and technical writing will also ease some of this stress.